thejasonzhang/potatopi2040/README.md

 I made this to get back into hardware and to redeem myself from my last project.
 I also wanted to try out SMD soldering.
+The board will use a hot plate to do most of the reflow work and then an iron to fix any mistakes and add the ehaders.

 Gallery